Who We Are:

 Study Texas was established to enable schools in the State of Texas to work together to market the advantages of receiving an education in Texas.
 Study Texas is a group of educational organizations in the state of Texas, whose broad purpose is to connect international students and professionals with a quality education.
 Members include appropriately accredited community colleges and four-year colleges and universities, both private and public.
 Study Texas institutions offer thousands of degrees to choose from.
 Come explore Texas and find out why it is a great place to live and learn!

-Dr. Evie Myers, ChaiR
+Dr. Evie Myers, Past ChaiR

 Eveadean Morrison Myers currently serves as Special Advisor to the President for International Programs at Prairie View A&M University.
 She oversees campus wide efforts to create a campus community actively committed to inclusion and pluralism.

 She previously served as the Vice President for Equity, Diversity and Global Outreach at North Dakota State University for seven years.
 Myers served as a member of the President’s Cabinet and was NDSU’s first executive director and chief diversity officer.

 Currently, Myers serves NAFSA as the co-chair for the MIG BMcPie, Region III Diversity & MSI Liaison, the American Council on Education’s Women’s Network Executive Council and as a Mentor for the Diversity Impact Program.
 Myers also serves on the Diversity Abroad Advisory Board.